 By submitting works, the entrant is deemed to have accepted all Entry Rules and Regulations as stated.

-A briefing will be held to explain technology for creating videos for Geo-Cosmos and the Dome Theater.
+The briefing will be held to explain technology for creating videos for the Geo-Cosmos and the Dome Theater.

-The briefing is centered on a demonstration by Miraikan – The National Museum of Emerging Science and Innovation staff members to explain the characteristics of the projection system while screening content.
+The briefing is centered on a demonstration by Miraikan staff members to explain the characteristics of the projection system while screening content.

 □ Is there an entry fee?